Lyme Science Blog

 “While in ICU, two target-shaped lesions were noted on her left scapula, highly suggestive of LD-related EM; they were not previously reported or observed,” writes Novitch.

-Follow-up serologic tests confirmed the diagnosis of Lyme disease.
+Follow-up serologic testing confirmed Lyme disease.

 “Her DM-like presentation showed an effective response to antimicrobial treatment, and therefore, required no steroids or immunosuppressants,” writes Novitch.